Photo by August de Richelieu on Pexels.

 At a certain point, I started to do my own thing anyway, and when I wasn’t allowed to buy the furniture I wanted, I started to build some of it myself.
 But what I had access to and saw around me would still set the limits to my imagination.

-I learned a lot from her in the time we spent together.
-It felt like a door opening to a world I had been longing for from the day I was born that I was always told I was not allowed to enter.
+And to me, it felt like a door opening to a world I had been longing for from the day I was born, but that I was always told I was not allowed to enter.
+I was finally allowed into the houses I only adored from afar as a child and teenager.

 Looking back, I can see that I kept these limitations up myself, after they had been imposed on me in my childhood, by thinking to myself, that I had no right to access these spaces because they had been denied to me in my past.

 And because of that, I didn’t feel at ease there, which made me insecure, and that insecurity made me feel like I didn’t belong.
+But to my partner, this was normal, and so I began to allow myself to feel at home there too and began to reconnect to my soul satisfaction and fulfilment.

-But to my partner, at the time, design and style mattered in a way I had not known before and to go about picking the things for one’s home with deep intention, time and taste was something I found fascinating and immediately knew I wanted more of in my life.
+To go about picking the things for one’s home with deep intention, time and taste was something I found fascinating and immediately knew I wanted more of in my life, and I saw how that reconnected me to my childhood dreams.

 Do you know this feeling when you always had the regular version of something and think it’s the best thing, but once you’ve tasted the extra fine version, regular just seems bland?

-That’s how I felt and so a whole new world of deep feelings, pleasure and joy opened up.
+That’s how I felt then, and so a whole new world of deep feelings, pleasure and joy opened up.

 So, today, I would like to invite you on a journey to go deeper into those desires than you might have ever gone before, or like you might not go all the time.